nmfs-ost/noaa-fit-resources/_posts/2019-07-16-dependency-management.md

 each package your package depends upon in parentheses following the package name.

-A best practice is to try to limit dependencies where possible some strategies
+A best practice is to try to limit dependencies where possible:
-include:
-- If a package is only used in one or two "optional" functions, you can list it under "suggests."
+- If a package is only used in one or two "optional" functions, you can list it under "suggests" rather than "depends."
 - Limit use of R packages that have a lot of dependencies themselves

 More details are covered in the [The R packages book](http://r-pkgs.had.co.nz/description.html#dependencies).